inkshare/web/exampleSite/content/_index.md

 intro_image_hide_on_mobile: true
 ---

-# InkShare - The Future of Note Taking
+# CloudPen - The Future of Note Taking

-InkShare is an innovative AI Powered ballpoint pen designed to enhance your note-taking experience.
+**CloudPen** is an innovative **AI Powered ballpoint pen** designed to enhance your note-taking experience.
 Effortlessly write on regular paper while our advanced technology instantly digitizes your notes and syncs them to the cloud.